Lutful Hassan

 Lutful Hassan (born 28 January 1956) is a Bangladeshi genetic engineer.
-He is the current and 24th vice-chancellor of Bangladesh Agricultural University (BAU).
+He served as 24th vice-chancellor of Bangladesh Agricultural University (BAU).

 Education

 Lutful earned his bachelor's and master's from the Agriculture Faculty at BAU in 1976 and 1977 respectively.
 He obtained his Ph.D. from the University of Wales, Aberystwyth.
 He also did post doctoral researches under fellowships from UK, Japan, Germany and USA.

 Career

 Hassan joined as a lecturer at the Department of Genetics & Plant Breeding, BAU in 1981.
 He was promoted to a professor in 1995.

 He served as coordinator of Committee for Advanced Studies and Research (CASR), director of BAU Research System (BAURS) and president of BAU Teachers’ Association (BAUTA).

 Lutful succeeds as the 24th vice-chancellor of BAU, appointed for the position on 30 May 2019 for a four-year term.

 Research works

 Hassan's research focuses on molecular plant breeding, salinity and drought management, climate change adaptation in the smallholder systems of South and South East Asia, integration science and research on research for development.

 He has 179 international and national research publications.